petrokvitka/amulet_anomaly_detection/README.md

 To learn more about the other parameters, use the command mentioned above and read the description about possible parameters and their defaults.

+### Train DCGAN model
+!!!
+Attention !!!
+This model is used for comparison purposes only.
+It is not deployed behind the GUI.

+To create the corresponding conda environment, use:
+`conda env create -f dcgan.yml`

+After the environment has been successfully created, activate it with:
+`conda activate dcgan`

+Now the first step is to create a data set for the DCGAN training.
+The training of both Discriminator and Generator inside the GAN runs simultaneously, so it is important to prepare the data beforehand and load it in batches for the training.
+To create a data set, a single audio file or a directory with audio files could be used.
+The script will generate MFCCs for each second of the input file/files and store these MFCCs in the specified directory.
+It is important to provide only the sound of an intact bearing for the training.
+To learn about the parameters for this script, run the following command:
+`python create_database.py --help`

+The user can specify the name of the output directory with the parameter `--output_dir` and the type of the data with the parameter `--prefix`.
+This allows the user to create the MFCCs not only for the training, but also for the testing purposes, setting the parameter `--prefix defect` and using the audio recording of a defect bearing.

+The structure of the resulted data set is as follows:
+- :open_file_folder: train_data
+  - :open_file_folder: train
+    - numerous MFCCs for the training
+  - :page_facing_up: list of paths to the created MFCCs

+After the data set is prepared for the training, the next script can be run with the following command:
+`python train_dcgan.py --help`

+This script expects the generated in the previous step data set for the training.
+To specify the path to the data set, use the parameter `--dataset`.
+The parameter `--input_mfccs` is identical to the `--prefix` parameter in the previous step.
+It is also required to specify the list of created MFCCs and their paths with the parameter `--dataset_list`.
+The user has a possibility to choose between training of a model and anomalies detection, using corresponding parameters `--train` or `--detect`.
+If the anomalies detection was chosen, the Checkpoint of a trained model should be loaded.
+Provide the path to the checkpoint with the parameter `--checkpoint`.

+The DCGAN training requires longer time and needs more computational power.
+Good models can only be achieved after at least 700 epochs training.
+Each of the epoch has 5 iteration.
+Set the number of desired epochs with the parameter `--epochs`.
+The model is saved in Checkpoints during the training to be able to restore the needed state of the training for anomalies detection or for the further training.

+If the parameter `--detect` was chosen, the provided Checkpoint will be loaded and the trained Generator will create MFCC which represent the learned normal state of the bearing.
+This generater MFCC can be compared with the real one and if the differences between them are higher than the anomaly threshold, the anomaly will be announced.
+To calculate the anomaly threshold and compare real vs generated MFCC the helping script is used currently.
+`python evaluate_dcgan.py`

 ### Test state model